celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

 * The current design requires erasure coding to be done twice and stores data twice (raw block in Celestia Core and erasure coded block in Celestia Node) which is redundant and should be consolidated in the future.

+## Open Questions

+Should Celestia Core nodes also generate and serve fraud proofs?
+Or only serve the invalid blocks to Celestia Full Nodes?

 ## Status

 Proposed